Any Naturopath in Toronto will tell you that parasite infections can play a significant role in your health.

 In fact, parasites can affect anyone’s everyday life; they do not only affect children and people in underprivileged regions with low uptake of hygiene and sanitation.

 Parasites are organisms that live on or inside other organisms (the host) and rely on their host for food.
 This often negatively affects the host, as the formal definition of “parasites” involves no positive contribution to the relationship.

-Our clinic’s naturopathic doctor is Dr. Amauri Caversan, ND, who uses a naturopathic integrative and functional medicine approach to treating patients with health issues.
+Our clinic’s naturopathic doctor uses a naturopathic integrative and functional medicine approach to treating patients with health issues.
 He highlights the various parasites and how they can distress the human body in this blog post.
 Read below:

 Unravelling the different parasites

 Do you think you’ve been in contact with a parasite?
 It’s important to know that there are three main types of parasites that disrupt a person’s healthy lifestyle: protozoa, helminths, and ectoparasites.